Methodology

 Scoring

-Five Independent Dimensions.
+Six Independent Dimensions.

 Every analysis scores the business across five orthogonal axes.
 A wonderful business with bad management is not the same as a mediocre business with great management.
 We do not blend them.